 Suddenly the door to the Jordan unit swung open and in marched Senna, followed by a flock of McLaren personnel.

 “What the **** do you think you were doing?” said Senna.
 “I was racing,” came Irvine’s response.

 On and on the exchange went, and while it did take away somewhat from Irvine’s fantastic P6 finish on debut, it was a debut never to be forgotten.

 He saved Erik Comas’ life

 During practice for the 1992 Belgian Grand Prix, Comas crashed his Ligier heavily at Blanchimont and lost consciousness.
 His engine was screaming and close to explosion.
-But, Senna first on the scene, stopped and at his own risk sprinted over to the stricken racer, shut off the engine so it wouldn’t catch fire, then held his head to stabilize his neck until the paramedics could arrive.
+But Senna, first on the scene, stopped and at his own risk sprinted over to the stricken racer, shut off the engine so it wouldn’t catch fire, then held his head to stabilise his neck until the paramedics could arrive.

 Comas would miss the race, but escaped serious injury thanks to Senna.

 He won the 1991 Brazilian GP with no 3rd, 4th or 5th gears